 If you are getting divorced, or at the stage when you are thinking about doing so, it is likely to be an emotional and stressful time.
 You will require sound, sensitive advice from an experienced divorce lawyer.

 Our solicitors will give you clear, cost-effective legal advice so that you are able to achieve the best possible outcome.
-You can expect our experienced divorce and family lawyers to be friendly, approachable and understanding during what can be a difficult period.
+You can expect our experienced divorce and family lawyers to be friendly, approachable and understanding.

 Getting divorced usually takes between four to six months.
 In most cases, it is a paper process and there will be no need for you or your spouse to attend court.

 Either party to a marriage can apply for a divorce.
 The process begins by sending a divorce petition to the court together with the court fee.
 The petitioner is the person who makes the application and the respondent is the other party.

 The petition needs to show that the marriage has irretrievably broken down.
 This is done by relying on one of the grounds of divorce.
 These include adultery, separation for two years and unreasonable behaviour.
 Unreasonable behaviour is the most common ground.
 Often the parties agree the terms of the petition before it is sent to the court.

 Once the court has received the petition and both parties have told the court they agree to the divorce (by way of the respondent filing an acknowledgement to the court upon receipt of the petition), the petitioner can apply for a decree nisi.
 If the judge is satisfied that the documents have been properly filed, they will issue the decree nisi confirming that there is no reason why you should not divorce.

 Applying for the decree absolute

 The final stage is the issue of the decree absolute.
 An application for a decree absolute can be made six weeks after the decree nisi has been issued.
 The decree absolute formally ends your marriage.